xingyuYE97/Coursera_Capstone/Week1.md

-Open a Thai Restaurant in Newyork
+Open a Thai Restaurant in New York
 ==============================================
 for IBM Data Science Courses Capstone Project - The Battle of Neighborhoods